 Stick to a consistent schedule

-Just because you work at home, don’t fall into the trap of not taking care of yourself.
-Just because you work for yourself, doesn’t mean you aren’t a professional.
-Wake up every morning, shower, get dressed, eat breakfast and start work.
+Just because you work at home, don’t fall into the trap of not caring for yourself.
+Just because you work for yourself doesn’t mean you aren’t a professional.
+Wake up every morning, shower, get dressed, eat breakfast, and start work.

 Remember: It’s not only about working the most hours in a day but it’s also about doing the most work in those hours, especially if you’re running your own freelance photography business.